How Ductile Iron Pipe Ensures Durability

 Strength

 The strength of ductile iron much exceeds that of standard cast iron.
-Tensile strength measures how well something can be bent or stretched without breaking.
-Because of its durability, it can withstand the stresses imposed by subterranean installations and places subject to large loads or external forces.
+Tensile strength measures how well something can bent or stretched without breaking.
+Its durability allows it to withstand stress.
+This stress can come from subterranean installations.
+It can also handle large loads and external forces.

 Ductility